MPrin in platform component upgrades

 • Communication is the process of sending the containers along a conduit to a recipient

 Metaphors do have a significant weakness.
-When the recipient receives the container, he or she opens the container and extracts the idea.
-Unfortunately, things aren’t so simple.
-Lakoff and Johnson observe that the recipient must interpret the container’s contents relative to a context.
-But the recipient’s choice of context determines how well the metaphor serves the sender’s purposes.
-A broad array of context choices gives recipients freedom to interpret the linguistic expressions.
-That freedom is what leads to what I’ve been calling unintended associations.
+When the recipient receives the container, he or she opens the container and extracts the idea, completing the communication.
+Unfortunately things are not so simple.
+Lakoff and Johnson observe that the recipient must interpret the linguistic expressions of the container relative to a context.
+Because the choice of context is left to the recipient, the breadth of choices possible can determine how well the metaphor serves the sender’s purposes.
+A broad array of possible context choices gives recipients relative freedom to interpret the linguistic expressions.
+That freedom is what leads to what I have been calling unintended associations.

-For example, even within the enterprise’s technology sectors, the technical debt metaphor can create communication problems between technologists and their managers.
-Technologists are uniformly averse to technical debt.
-It makes their work more expensive and annoying.
-It limits their ability to enhance the assets they work with.
-To management, by contrast, the term debt evokes the idea of financial debt, which is useful when employed responsibly.
-Non-technologist managers don’t personally experience the frustrations and annoyance technical debt often causes.
-They don’t experience the visceral revulsion technologists feel when dealing with technical debt.
-The technical debt metaphor therefore accounts somewhat for differences in perceptions of technical debt.
+For example, even within the technology sectors of the enterprise, the technical debt metaphor can create communication problems between technologists and their managers.
+To technologists, technical debt is unequivocally disfavored.
+It makes their work more expensive and more annoying, and it limits their ability to enhance the assets for which they are responsible.
+To management, by contrast, the term debt evokes the idea of financial debt, which is a useful tool when employed responsibly.
+Managers do not personally experience the frustrations and annoyance that technical debt often causes.
+They do not experience the visceral revulsion that technologists feel when contemplating instances of technical debt.
+The differences in degree of urgency perceived by managers and technologists are therefore due, in part, to the technical debt metaphor and the use of the word debt.

-When making the case for technical debt retirement, technologists must provide estimates of the scale of the problem, and explain how it arose.
-Those who interpret the term technical debt against a background of financial experience are likely to find unsettling the technologists’ admissions of total or partial ignorance of what led to the problem.
-Just as unsettling are the technologists’ admitted difficulties in estimating precisely the cost of retiring the technical debt.
+Moreover, when making the case for technical debt retirement, technologists must provide estimates of the scale of the problem, and explain how it arose.
+Those who interpret the term technical debt against a background of financial experience are likely to be troubled by the technologists’ admissions of total or partial ignorance of what led to the problem, or by their admitted difficulties in providing precise estimates of the cost of retiring the technical debt.
 Such questions have definite answers for financial debt.
-For technical debt, they don’t, even though the terms financial debt and technical debt share the word debt.
+For technical debt, they do not, even though the terms financial debt and technical debt share the word debt.

 Debates have erupted in the engineering literature about the meaning of the term technical debt.
 Is incomplete work technical debt if there had not been a conscious decision to postpone it?
 Is work performed shoddily to meet a tight schedule technical debt?
-The real problem isn’t ambiguity in the term technical debt; rather, it is that the term is only a metaphor.
+The real problem is not ambiguity in the term technical debt; rather, it is that the term is only a metaphor.
 With regard to the technical debt metaphor, the range of possible interpretations is somewhat wider than some would like.
 Nearly all metaphors are subject to such problems.

-It is this problem—a problem of all metaphors—that accounts for much of the difficulty enterprises have when they try to control technical debt.
+It is this problem — a problem of all metaphors — that accounts for much of the difficulty enterprises have when they try to control technical debt.

-But let’s turn now to a closer examination of the two most important unintended associations—principal and interest.
+But let’s turn now to a closer examination of the two most important unintended associations — principal and interest.
 We begin with principal next time.

 References